michaelnordmeyer/michaelnordmeyer.github.io/_posts/2015-01-30-blogging-app-desk-looks-cool-behaves-badly.md

   * ~~Adding text before the first header is not possible if the header is the first line.
 Hitting enter won’t create a new line.~~
   * Deleting styled elements like unordered lists or headers by selecting a couple of line and hitting backspace deletes this elements, but sometime there’s some funny cursor movement involved after deleting.

-All this makes using <cite>Desk</cite> a very unsatisfying experience.
-From a user’s perspective using stock <cite>WordPress</cite> in a browser is a much better experience.
-Which is a pity because I really like the approach John, the developer, is taking with <cite>Desk</cite>. ~~But I’m tempted to return the app even though I bought it at 50% off.~~
+All this makes using Desk a very unsatisfying experience.
+From a user’s perspective using stock WordPress in a browser is a much better experience.
+Which is a pity because I really like the approach John, the developer, is taking with Desk. ~~But I’m tempted to return the app even though I bought it at 50% off.~~